 Welcome to Phantom Billstickers National Poetry Day!

-Packed with amazing events from all around the country and beyond, this year's programme is gearing up to be a cracker!
+Packed with amazing events from all around the country and beyond, this year's programme was a huge success.
 With a huge array of dynamic events, workshops and competitions on offer, featuring acclaimed poets, new voices, young writers, and poetry enthusiasts, the 2019 National Calendar of Events offered something for everyone!
-From slam poetry to sonnets, stages to pavements, people will be creating and enjoying poetry in a myriad of venues around the country: cafes, bars, schools, university campuses, community centres, retirement villages, marae, libraries and theatres – even on trains!
+From slam poetry to sonnets, stages to pavements, people created and enjoying poetry in a myriad of venues around the country: cafes, bars, schools, beaches, university campuses, community centres, retirement villages, marae, libraries and theatres – even on trains!

 For queries email: firstname.lastname@example.org

 Check out 2019's full Calendar of Events here.

 For 2019 Competitions, scroll down.

 You can also:

 - Read our 50yrs of Book Awards celebration interviews with the 2018 Ockham Award for Poetry finalists and winner.

 - Explore our dynamic and diverse 20/20 Collection